srgautam9/CricIQ-h/README.md

-# This repo belongs to the Paper- ScorecardQA
+# This repo belongs to the Paper- CricIQ-h